tjaehnel/pipresents-packaging/INSTALL.md

 *   You should now be able to login to your remote server without password
         # ssh -l <remote username> <ssh server>

+### Troubleshooting ###
-If something goes wrong: There are logfiles in /tmp and /usr/share/pipresents
+If something goes wrong: There are logfiles in /tmp and /usr/share/pipresents which should give some basic information

+In case pipresents does not run on startup try the following AS ROOT:
+Manually run
+    # /etc/init.d/pipresents-rsync start
+and check /tmp/pipresents.log

+In case no automatic update is happening, manually run AS ROOT
+    # /etc/init.d/pipresents-rsync update
+and check /tmp/pipresents.log for error messages